spicetify/docs/docs/development/themes.md

 ---
-title: Customization
+title: Themes
-description: ✨ How to create Themes for Spicetify.
+description: ✨ Information on developing a Theme for Spicetify.
 ---

 ## Themes